spreedly/sample-spreedly-3ds/README.md

 If you need to prevent CORS from breaking calls from your localhost to your `*.spreedly.com` URLs you will need to disable CORS.
 In Chrome you can install an extension such as [CORS Unblock](https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino/related?hl=en), and in Safari you can use the built-in option to do so.

+Note: Be sure to turn off the extension before testing in a remote deployment such as heroku.
+If you need to use the extension while using this app where it is running remotely you probably have a real CORS issue that you needs to be examined.

 ## NGROK